1. When tinting a car, does the window tint go on the outside?

-1. Does tint go on the outside?
-No, tint is installed on the inside of the glass.
-When preparing curvy windows for your car, we will put the tint on the outside first so we can heat shrink or mold the tint to the curved surface, then it will be installed on the inside.
+No, window tint is installed on the inside of the glass.
+When preparing curvy windows for your car, we will apply the tint on the outside first so we can heat shrink or mould the tint to the curved surface, then once moulded it will be transferred and installed on the inside.

 Tint laws vary from state to state.
-In Western Australia, your allowed 35% VLT tint (Visible Light Transmittance) on the front doors and 20% VLT on all windows behind the B pillar.
+In Western Australia, you are allowed 35% VLT tint (Visible Light Transmittance) on the front doors of your car and 20% VLT on all windows behind the B pillar.
 This rating does vary for some commercial vehicles.
 A film is not allowed to reflect more than 10% light, making mirror tints illegal.
-For a more detailed explanation please visit link at foot of FAQ and download the WA Vehicle Safety Branch Information Bulletin.
+For a more detailed explanation please visit the link at the foot of FAQ and download the WA Vehicle Safety Branch Information Bulletin.

 A bubbled/purple film means it has deteriorated over time, the adhesive has broken down and the dye in the tint has faded or lost its colour.
-As the sun deteriorates basically everything, window tint will not last forever so its unreasonable to expect your lifetime warranty window tint to last for 50 years.
+As the sun deteriorates basically everything, window tint will not last forever so it’s unreasonable to expect your window tint to last a very long period of time.

 TKO Tinting recommends not to put your windows down for 24 hours after installation.